Marvin Bartley: Livingston

 In May 2019, Bartley signed a pre-contract agreement with Livingston.
 He scored his first goal for Livingston in a 1–1 draw with Hearts on 4 December 2019.
 Ahead of the 2020–21 season, he was named as Livingston's club captain.
-In September 2020, Bartley was named as the new manager of Livingston’s reserve team, assisted by fellow players Efe Ambrose and Gary Maley.
+In September 2020, Bartley was named as the new manager of Livingston's reserve team, assisted by fellow players Efe Ambrose and Gary Maley.

 Bartley became assistant manager to David Martindale in May 2021, replacing Liam Fox.
 He retired from playing at the end of the 2021–22 season, as the playing part of his contract with Livingston came to an end.

 Managerial career

-Queen of the South

 On 7 January 2023, Bartley was named as the new manager of Scottish League One club Queen of the South.
+On 4 May 2024, Bartley departed the Dumfries club by mutual consent after their last league match of the 2023–24 season.

 Media work

 During the 2019–20 season Bartley appeared as a pundit for coverage of Scottish football by BBC Scotland and BT Sport.
-In June 2020, Bartley appeared in a special podcast panel discussing his experiences of racism in football with A View from the Terrace host Craig Fowler.
+In June 2020, Bartley appeared on a special podcast panel discussing his experiences of racism in football with A View from the Terrace host Craig Fowler.

+He is also a regular panellist on Sportscene and Clyde 1's Superscoreboard.

 Personal life

 Bartley was born in England and is of Jamaican descent.
 He was fined £400 in November 2017 after he was found guilty of threatening a woman.

-In April 2021, Bartley expressed fears that a footballer may one day commit suicide due to racist abuse sent over social media platforms.

-Statistics

-Playing career

-A. The "Other" column constitutes appearances and goals (including those as a substitute) in the Football League Trophy, Scottish Challenge Cup, UEFA Europa League and play-offs.
+Bartley accused BBC radio presenter, Tam Cowan, of bullying in December 2022 via social media.
+Cowan criticised Bartley after he had spoken out about alleged racist abuse of Jair Tavares during a match against Dundee United in October 2022.
+In the same social media post, Bartley insinuated that Cowan also had a problem with his partner, Sky Sports presenter Eilidh Barbour.
+Cowan had been critical of Barbour after the presenter had voiced their disgust over sexist and racist comments made by a speaker at the Scottish Football Writers' Association awards in 2021.